robertmesic/robertmesic/README.md

 # Hi there, I'm Robert 👋

 Welcome to my GitHub profile!
 I'm a Junior Software Developer specializing in frontend technologies.
-I love to build beautiful and functional web experiences that make a difference.
+I enjoy crafting websites that are both beautiful and practical, always aiming to make a positive impact.

 ## About Me
 - 🌱 I'm currently honing my skills in **HTML, CSS, SASS, JavaScript, ReactJS, and Node.js**.